 - Follow the step-by-step instructions to enter various information and to upload your manuscript file.
 Be sure to select “Real Time Conference 2018” as the “Type”.
-Then select the “Paper Category” that best fits your manuscript in the high-level category “Real Time Conference”.
+Then select the “Paper Category” that best fits your manuscript.
 (By default, it will be the conference track title in which your talk or poster was presented.)

 You will also see a link for submitting the copyright form electronically.
 (Your manuscript cannot be published if we do not have the IEEE copyright form!)